Whether you’ve got debts to pay off or are saving for something special, find out how you can achieve your financial goals in 2022.

 After a couple of tough years, all of us are hoping for a happier and healthier 2022.
 Find out how it can be a prosperous year too with our financial New Year’s resolutions.

 Pick any that are relevant for you and find out what you need to do to whip your finances into shape.

-COVID-19 is likely to have had an impact on your finances in one way or another.
-The pandemic has caused a personal debt crisis, according to the debt charity StepChange.
+COVID-19 has wrought havoc with many people’s finances and caused a personal debt crisis, according to the debt charity StepChange.

-Please note, a 0% balance transfer card is a tool which gives you time and space to focus on clearing your debts without having to worry about further interest payment.
-You should not make any new purchases on the new card.
+However, it’s important to note, a 0% balance transfer card is a tool which gives you time and space to focus on clearing your debts without having to worry about further interest accruing.
+You should not use them to make further purchases.

 How many times you've applied for credit